Charlotte Rollin: Early life and education

 Charlotte Rollin was born and raised in Charleston, South Carolina, one of five daughters born to Margarette and William Rollin, a prosperous Catholic lumber dealer and free African-American.
 The daughters were descendants emigres who fled the Haitian Revolution, a successful slave revolt, in the late eighteenth century.
-All of the daughtersreceived a good education, and Rollin and her sisters, Frances, Katherine and Louisa, would all become influential suffragists at both the state and national levels.
+All of the daughters received a good education, and Rollin and her sisters, Frances, Katherine and Louisa, would all become influential suffragists at both the state and national levels.

-William Rollin hired tutors for his daughters, as well as sending them to South Caroline private schools.
+William Rollin hired tutors for his daughters, as well as sending them to South Carolina private schools.
 To continue her education Rollin, like her sisters, went north.
 She briefly attended Dr. Dio Lewis's Family School for Young Ladies in Boston, and around 1860 went to Philadelphia, where she studied at the Institute for Colored Youth.
 Rollin was reportedly fond of poetry, particularly Lord Byron, Elizabeth Barrett Browning, and John Greenleaf Whittier, who she called 'the poet of human liberty and the rights of mankind.'

 Although previously wealthy and locally prominent, the Civil War had a major impact on the wealth and property of William Rollin.
-In around 1867, the sisters moved to Columbia, South Carolina, where they became influential figures within Reconstruction politics in the state.
+In 1867, the sisters moved to Columbia, South Carolina, where they became influential figures within Reconstruction politics in the state.